-When a person is victimized intentionally because of his/her actual or perceived race, gender, sexual orientation, ethnicity or disability.
+When a person is victimized intentionally because of his/her actual or perceived race, gender, sexual orientation, ethnicity or disability as well as national origin and gender identity.

-When a hate crime is reported, it will be labeled with the following categories of prejudice: Race, Gender, Religion, Sexual Orientation, and/or Ethnicity.
-In addition to the above categories, the following crimes need to be reported if they are hate crimes: larceny-theft; simple assault; intimidation; destruction, damage, vandalism of property, or any other crime involving bodily injury.
+When a hate crime is reported, it will be labeled with the following categories of prejudice: Race, Gender, Religion, Sexual Orientation, and/or Ethnicity, National Origin, Gender Identity.
+In addition to the above categories, the following crimes need to be reported if they are hate crimes: larceny-theft; simple assault; intimidation; destruction, damage, vandalism of property, domestic violence, dating violence, stalking or any other crime involving bodily injury.